ENCCS/gpu-programming/content/4-gpu-concepts.rst

    | blockDim.\{x,y,z\}                                | get_local_size(\{0,1,2\}) | nd_item::get_local_range(\{2,1,0\}) [#syclindex]_ |
    +-------------------------+-------------------------+---------------------------+---------------------------------------------------+

 .. [#syclindex] In SYCL, the thread indexing is inverted.
-In a 3D grid, physically adjacent threads have consequtive X (0) index in CUDA, HIP, and OpenCL, but consequtive Z (2) index in SYCL.
+In a 3D grid, physically adjacent threads have consecutive X (0) index in CUDA, HIP, and OpenCL, but consecutive Z (2) index in SYCL.
    In a 2D grid, CUDA, HIP, and OpenCL still has contiguous indexing along X (0) dimension, while in SYCL it is Y (1).
    Same applies for block dimensions and indexing.